effepivi/ICE4131-HPC/LAB3-ray-tracing/README.md

 ### Create the spreadsheet

-Once the jobs start to complete, you can observe the results
+- Once the jobs start to complete, you can observe the results

 ```bash
 $ cat timing.csv timing-serial-intel-*.csv timing-serial-gnu-*.csv > runtime.csv
 $
 ```

+- Download `runtime.csv` using your preferred SFTP client, e.g. WinSCP on the lab machines.
+- Open the file using MS Excel or equivalent.
+- For each image resolution, which compiler provided the fastest computations?
+- What is your conclusion?

 <!--